-As outlined earlier, 33.1% of Lancaster possess a high school diploma, 15.1% have some college no degree which can include industry certifications, and 38.5% of residents have a college degree.
+As outlined earlier, only 51,967 persons in the local area have some level of college and another 138,558 possess only a high school diploma.
 An internal audit concluded that all required certifications and degree programs needed for Lancaster County can be met by the plethora of quality post-secondary institutions located locally.